Nathan-Busse/Rock-Paper-Scissors-in-a-nutshell/README.md

-# Rock-Paper-Scissors im a nutshell
+# Rock-Paper-Scissors in a nutshell:

 A bunch of A.I's running with scissors, using rocks as shields and for some reason paper overpowers rock but its weakness is the rock's strength